matt-blodgett/wgs/README.md

 # Word Game Solver (wgs)

+A hobby project for learning React and Typescript

-A React Typescript tool for finding solutions to the word game puzzle "Word Hunt" in the IOS mobile app [GamePigeon](http://gamepigeonapp.com/)
+The project is a React Typescript tool for finding solutions to the word game puzzle "Word Hunt" in the IOS mobile app [GamePigeon](http://gamepigeonapp.com/)

 ## The Game

 The game is available on IOS and is played through iMessages.

-### The rules:
+### The rules

 <img src="./docs/game-screen-1.jpg" width=300 />